AnyLog-co/documentation/07- CLI/01- CLI.md

 ## Scripting

-As described in [section 3](../03-%20Training%20&%20Tutorials), when an AnyLog agent is brought up, a series of commands, defined through [deployment scripts](../03-%20Training%20&%20Tutorials/05-%20deployment-scripts.md) and configuration policies, define the node to be a part of the network with the correct services and database associated with it.
+As described in <a href="../03-%20Training%20&%20Tutorials" target="_blank">section 3</a>, when an AnyLog agent is brought up, a series of commands, defined through <a href="../03-%20Training%20&%20Tutorials/05-%20deployment-scripts.md" target="_blank">deployment scripts</a> and configuration policies, define the node to be a part of the network with the correct services and database associated with it.

-When a user defines / creates their own script — see [Docker & K8s Commands](../13-%20Support%20%26%20Troubleshooting/04-%20Third-Party%20Support/01-%20Docker%20%26%20K8s%20Commands.md)
+When a user defines / creates their own script — see <a href="../13-%20Support%20%26%20Troubleshooting/04-%20Third-Party%20Support/01-%20Docker%20%26%20K8s%20Commands.md" target="_blank">Docker & K8s Commands</a>
 for support — they can then run their script in 2 ways:

 * `process` - runs the script on the main AnyLog thread.